ComteHerrapait/time-tracker-POC/README.md

 -Go into the project and use npm install
 -Then, use the command ./mvnw the first time you build the project -The other times, use ./mvnw -P-webpack, it makes it faster and should auto reload the project

+-Alternative : npm start in powershell, and launch on eclipse your project.